amiyaranjansahoo/kubernetes/helm/hello-world.md

 help repo list
 # Install the hello-world with release1 :
 helm install release1 hello-world/hello-world --version 0.2.0
-kubectl get po
+helm install release2 ./hello-world/ # Otherway to install the application kubectl get po
 # Add a NodePort service to access from outside
 ```